JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 ## Summary

-This blog post will show how easy it is to create an ODBC connection to you IBM i's DB2 tables, run a query in Node-RED that publishes messages to a Kafka Cluster.
+This series of  blog posts will show how easy it is to create an ODBC connection to you IBM i's DB2 tables, run a query in Node-RED that publishes messages to a Kafka Cluster.
+In this first post, we will discuss all the prerequisite software, and get us completely set to start building flows in Node-RED in the 2nd blog post.

 ## What is ODBC?

 **Open Database Connectivity** (ODBC) is a specification for database API.
-The API can be used with several databases, including DB2, Ms Sequel Server.
+The API can be used with several databases, including DB2, Microsoft SQL Server, and more.
 It is dependent upon database specific drivers, which is why the IBM DB2 driver is listed as one of the prerequisite software.

 ## What is Node-RED?